clocktower-protocol/clocktower-docs/docs/concepts/01-theprotocol/02-protocol_concepts/02_goals.md

 ### No protocol token needed

 We believe a protocol should never need its own token to work.
-A toekn needed for functionality creates friction for the user when they have to convert it and can lead to inflationary tokenomics.
+A token needed for functionality creates friction for the user when they have to convert it and can lead to inflationary tokenomics.
 If Clocktower ever issued its own token it would solely be for governance purposes.